wnoadiarwb/macOS-a-capella/README.md

 ``$ python sing.py``
 2. Tell your mac to read the output file.
 This can be done in terminal with:\
 ``$ say -f out.txt``\
-or by opening out.txt, right clicking, and selecting speech>start speaking
+or by opening out.txt, right clicking, and selecting speech>start speaking.

 # Resources
 A programming guide for the macOS speech synthesis API can be found here: http://mirror.informatimago.com/next/developer.apple.com/documentation/UserExperience/Conceptual/SpeechSynthesisProgrammingGuide/SpeechSynthesisProgrammingGuide.pdf \